-Once again, the best thing to do if you are worried about insurance costs is to research the market.
+Once again, the best thing to do if you are worried about static caravan or lodge insurance costs is to research the market.
 Make sure you compare deals and rates from carriers on comparison sites, as well as those which choose not to participate.
 Ultimately, insurance is always worth paying for, as it is a small cost to cover compared to the worst possible case scenario.
 Even the most careful property owners have no say over what could happen at any time.

 Whether you buy caravan or lodge insurance, always be sure to cater to all bases.
 Having to pay out for damage repair, loss of contents or even legal fees can result in charges skyrocketing.
 It is always best to pay a small amount each month to make sure someone has your back in the event of the worst-case scenario.

 Many park home operators will require that you are insured before you set up with them.
 We have to agree.
 Whether you are owning or letting, protect what is yours and don’t hold back on static caravan or lodge insurance.
 For further reading see our article on ‘What to Remember When Buying a Holiday Home’.